A Medieval Pilgrimage Through Classic Tuscan Scenery

 A route steeped in history on the most popular pilgrimage route to Rome, its origins stretching as far back as the 8th century.
 Unlike more common Roman roads across Europe, the Via Francigena connects important Abbeys, rather than cities.
 Waymarking on the route was originally confined to scholars and local enthusiasts, although in recent history, the route has attracted far greater funding as well as recognition in Europe for its cultural and historical significance, as well as its low environmental impact.Though the Via Francigena originated as a way of pilgrimage, it was also a convenient way through the formidable Alps and Apennines.
 This leg of the trip, through the heart of the Tuscan countryside, follows old mule tracks and rural paths through fields and tracks shaded by a border of pine and cypress.

 Historic buildings with artistic interiors and terraces in larger towns, rustic farmhouses in smaller villages.
 We use 3* and 4* hotel and agriturismo, some with swimming pools and restaurants.The places you stay have been carefully renovated from their original structure, with neoclassical villas within towns and stone-walled country retreats with gardens in the more rural areas.
-All rooms have en-suite bathrooms, breakfast included, dinner included on 2 nights.
+All rooms have en-suite bathrooms, breakfast included, evening meals included on 2 nights.

 From San Miniato, a paved road takes you through onto a spectacular route through to the typical countryside of the Val d’Elsa.
 On your way, you’ll meet two of the original ‘Submansiones’ – two of the original churches that housed travellers on the pilgrimage, dating back to the thirteenth century.